 Enrolling in Medigap

-Many private insurance companies offer these plans.
-Plans are standardized, the benefits under each lettered plan are the same.
+Many private insurance companies offer Medicare Supplement insurance plans.
+These Medigap plans are standardized, the benefits under each lettered plan are the same.
 No matter which insurance company you choose, the difference will be in the price and in the level of customer service the company has to offer.

 Where to Find Medigap Plans

 There’s no point in paying more for the same coverage but comparing policies can be confusing and time consuming.

 At MedicareFAQ, our licensed agents explain your options and research policies from dozens of top-rated insurance companies.
 The best part of working with one of our agents is you will be confident in your coverage and healthcare benefits.
 There is a Medicare plan designed for you, let our agents help you find the one designed for you.

 We don’t work for any one insurance company, we focus on finding you the most affordable rate for the coverage that best meets your needs.
 Getting started is simple.
 Call the number on our site or fill out this form on our website.

 Where can I find a Medicare Supplement plan comparison chart?